kawangwong/discordMessagespoiling/README.md

 You can also alter the script to create the output message in a separate file if you cat the output into a file.txt.

-Last, if you want to run the program without the message prompt and as a sys arg, this can be done by importing the os modile with sys.arg set to 1 and then passing the sentence as a quoted string.
+Last, if you want to run the program without the message prompt and as a sys arg, this can be done by importing the os module with sys.arg set to 1 and then passing the sentence as a quoted string.